ppy/osu-wiki/wiki/Tournaments/TMC/1st/en.md

 ### General ruleset

-1. The Touhou Project mania cup 1st is a team-based 2v2 osu!mania 4K tournament.
+1. The Touhou Project Mania Cup 1st is a team-based 2v2 osu!mania 4K tournament.
    - Team size is 2 member and at most 2 substitute if the team need.
 2. The score system used in this tournament will be **ScoreV2**.
 3. In order for your registration to count, please refer to the following criteria: